escherlies/elm-vectors/README.md

 # elm-vectors

-Basic linear algebra operations for working with vectors in Elm.
+Basic, fast linear algebra operations for working with vectors in Elm.

 If you do not work with WebGl, you can use this as a much faster alternative than the [elm-explorations/linear-algebra](https://package.elm-lang.org/packages/elm-explorations/linear-algebra/latest/) package.
-See [Benchmarks](#Benchmarks) for some performance comparisons.
+See [Benchmarks](https://github.com/escherlies/elm-vector-impl-perf) for some performance comparisons.
 You can use this package as a drop-in replacement of the beforementionend.

 # Usage